Ever Felt Like You Were Meant to Live in a Castle?

-I couldn't help myself.
-That's what the name makes me think of!
+Sometimes I've felt like Rapunzel in my life.
+The name of this town made me think of that girl.
 Plus there is a giant medieval castle, Arundel Castle which you got to see.
-There is also a Roman Catholic Church Arundel Cathedral which we to a look in.
+There is also a Roman Catholic Church Arundel Cathedral which we took a look in.
 The name of the town seems to come from a Norman-French word that means swallow (that's a bird).
 The castle was built to keep watch over the river.
 I took a ride here with a friend that I had not seen in twenty-something years.
 Coincidentally, his life circumstances brought him to England as I was visiting there (we both lived in the US).
 He drove two and half hours to see me.
 My life has always been an interesting journey.

 So, let me tell you about that piece of my story.
 One day, out of nowhere, I started thinking about this friend.
 I started trying to research where to find him after twenty years.
 I looked on Facebook and looked on Google.
 I messaged my mom to see if she knew his whereabouts (because she worked with his mom).
 All of a sudden, it became very important to me to find him.
 I just felt like I needed to find him.
 After researching high and low, I decided to go back to Facebook one more time and there I located his profile when before I hadn't seen anything.
 How many times has that happened in your life?

 "All of a sudden, it became very important to me to find him.
 I just felt like I needed to find him."

 He was ecstatic to connect with me again.
 We had been high school friends and had shared some great memories together.
 He was also my sounding board for the troubled environment I grew up in.
 Like the castle, he acted as my protector.
 When we connected on the phone again, after all that time, he told me his mother had just passed away.
 As I said before, our moms worked together.
 We would go over to their house from time to time.
 It was a sad thing that his mom had Alzheimers and had finally passed on.